omise/omise-android/README.md

 There are two options to retrieve the Capability object.

-1. You can retrieve the Capability object from your account's capabilities through the [Capability](#retrieve-capabilities).
+1. You can retrieve the Capability object from your account's capabilities through the [Retrieve Capabilities](#retrieve-capabilities) function.

 2. Or you can create a `Capability` object to create your own capabilities using the helper function `Capability.create()`.